 - Osceola Mill Restaurant – (540) 377 6455, 352 Tye River Turnpike (Rt 56).
 Historic mill now a premier fine dining restaurant serving steak, veal, and seafood.
-Open Saturday evening.
-Reservations only.
+Open Friday and Saturday evenings by reservation only.

 - Gertie’s Country Store – (540) 377-9313, 563 Tye River Turnpike(Rt 56).
-Specialties include BBQ, Tacos, best burgers in town and the special of the day (whatever fixins are in the frig).
+Specialties include BBQ sandwich with Gertie’s secret sauce, wings, and the best burgers in town.
+Also ask for the special of the day (whatever fixins are in the frig!).
 Gertie’s lunch box is featured in our Adventure Package.